-This article details how cohort and class lists work at Wharton, and how to use them.
+This article details how cohort, course and class lists work at Wharton, and how to use them.

 For information on individual and group mailing lists, see Mailing Lists: Overview.